StephenHaney/stephenhaney/src/2020/get-contenteditable-plaintext-with-correct-linebreaks/index.md

 It should be simple — just use `element.innerText`

 But it turns out that there are bugs with `contenteditable` and `innerText` linebreaks.
 For me, Chrome reports too many linebreaks.
-And I’m finding reports of FireFox doing the same
+And I’m finding reports of FireFox doing the same.

 ```javascript
 // What my content editable looks like, a single line between